Samsung/tizen-docs/docs/application/tizen-studio-0/setup/quick_start_guide.md

 ![implementation plan](./media/imp_pla.png)

-### How to add an user interface layout to a digital watch?
+### How to add user interface layout to a digital watch?

-Following are the steps to add an user interface layout to a digital watch:
+Following are the steps to add user interface layout to a digital watch:

 ![Step 1](./media/ste1.png)